elemental-mind/asciinumerium/README.md

 ## Features

 - **ASCII Encoding/Decoding**: Encode unsigned integers into compact ASCII strings and decode them back
-- **Increment/Decrement Operations**: Perform arithmetic operations directly on encoded strings
+- **Increment/Decrement Operations**: Performant arithmetic operations directly on encoded strings minimizing changed digits.
 - **Value Checks**: Check if an encoded value is zero or one
 - **Compact Representation**: Uses a custom ASCII-based encoding for efficient storage